 A Brief History of the Marque

 KG Lindqvist of Gavle built a 125cc four-stroke auxilliary bicycle engine in 1917 which gained recognition very quickly.
-Two princes of the regency, Carl and Bertil, owned Ebe motorcycles.
+Two princes of the regency, Carl and Bertil, rode Ebe motorcycles.

-The EBE concern was an early victim of the first Great Depression, and closed, finally, in 1929.
+The EBE concern was an early victim of the first Great Depression, and closed, finally, in 1929 or 1930.